paperless-ngx/paperless-ngx/README.md

 - Make the front end nice (except mobile).
 - Test coverage at 90%.
-- Store archived documents with an embedded OCR text layer, while keeping originals available.
-Making good progress in the `feature-ocrmypdf` branch.
 - Fix whatever bugs I and you find.

 ## Roadmap for versions beyond 1.0